 Absolutely.
 Air pollution concentration can be nearly 100 times greater in a building than outdoors.
-The American Lung Association estimates that the majority of people spend 90% of their time indoors, making it critical for homeowners to be knowledgeable about indoor air quality (IAQ) in Concord.
+The American Lung Association estimates that many people spend 90% of their time indoors, making it critical for homeowners to be knowledgeable about indoor air quality (IAQ) in Concord.

-Many common household items cause poor indoor air quality, such as:
+Many common household items cause poor indoor air quality, like:

 - Chemicals used in carpet, furniture, upholstery and drapes